sakex/sakex/README.md

 ## I'm a student in Finance | I have a deep passion for finance and programming!

-- 🔭 I’m currently working on a FinTech startup
+- 🔭 I’m currently working on an automated AI trading project

 ### Connect with me: